-(There is a long-standing tradition called the Guru-Devotee relationship.
+(Note: There is a long-standing tradition in many spiritual communities called the Guru-Devotee relationship.
 While I certainly am a teacher this does not make me a categorically different person in our community.
 Also, we are a holistic community, which is different than a spiritual community.
 I am wary around creating power dynamics like I’ve seen in spiritual communities with teachers/gurus.
-The way I see it — Spirit or Life to be The Guru.
+The way I see it — Spirit or Life is The Guru.
 We are all devotees of Life.
 I think of myself as the lead devotee here.
 I have an unwavering devotion to GaiaYoga Culture and Consciousness.
 I do my best to inspire that same kind of devotion in others.
 But I am submitted to something greater than myself and that devotion includes all of the people who come here.)

 As of this writing, July 2017, there are 13 adults and six children here (mine and Melekai’s : Elohi, born 4/22/11 and Iolanthe, born 6/8/12, Isabel and Stefano’s son Cosimo, born 4/24/17, a 5 and 10 year old boy and girl adopted from China by an American woman, and a 10 month old girl of a couple living here).
 Melekai has lived here since May 2009.
 Most of the other adults here have lived here between 9 months and 3 years.

 My life’s purpose can be expressed in this way: I co-create and participate in the mystery of life through pioneering sustainable and holistic culture, landancing, sharing my songs, and relating as deeply and as vulnerably as is pono in all my relations.
 I am grateful that I am fully engaged in my life purpose and that I am creating a space at GaiaYoga Gardens where others can do the same.